A breast reduction is a cosmetic surgery that brings a woman’s chest into aesthetic proportion with the rest of her body.

 - You receive unwanted attention that is focused on your breasts

-- You have difficulty finding shirts and blouses that fit properly over your breasts
+- You have difficulty finding shirts and blouses that fit properly

 - You have stretched skin and enlargement of the areola (pigmented area around the nipple)